Personal, Social and Health Education (PSHE)

 In PSHE, the students will be developing valuable life skills.
 They will be learning about keeping safe, reducing risk and developing employability skills for use in the real world.
 Students are also given the time to develop opinions and be given a platform to discuss and present ideas in a learning environment.

 STAGS is fully compliant with the 2020 Statutory Duty to provide Relationships and Sex Education and Health Education (RSHE).

-To see our programme for RSHE please click here.
+To see an overview of our programme for RSHE please click here

 For the DfE Guidance for Parents please click here

 Right to Withdraw your Child from Sex Education Lessons